kubernetes-sigs/karpenter/designs/disruption-controls.md

   disruption:
     consolidationPolicy: WhenUnderutilized
     consolidateAfter: 15s
+    expireAfter: 30d
     budgets:
     - maxUnavailable: 10%
 ```

-### Defaulting Alternatives Explored

-If Karpenter were to persist a default for the `Crontab` and `Duration` fields, it would need to pick sane values for an “always enabled” Budget.
-The proposal was to default `Crontab` to `* * * * *` and `Duration` to `1m`, but since `Duration` has no impact outside of the `Crontab`, users who want to set their `Crontab` but forget to set `Duration` may find this a sharp edge.
+Karpenter will not persist a default for the `Crontab` and `Duration` fields.

+## API Choices

-## Pros and Cons For In-line with the NodePool
+### In-line with the NodePool

-Adding the `Budgets` field into the `NodePool` implicitly defines a per-NodePool grouping for the `Budgets`.
-In [API Alternatives Explored](#api-alternatives-explored), it was considered to make this its own CRD, where there would be a `NodeSelector` field in `Budgets`, allowing users to select a set of nodes by labels.
-This would allow each `Budget` to refer to nodes irrespective of the owning `NodePool`.
-For clusters that restrict user permissions to certain `NodePools`, making a new independent CRD for `Budgets` would allow some teams to impact behavior of other users.
+Adding the `Budgets` field into the `NodePool` implicitly defines a per-`NodePool` grouping for the `Budgets`.

 * 👍 Karpenter doesn't have to create/manage another CRD
 * 👍 All disruption fields are colocated, which creates a natural spot for any future disruption-based behaivoral fields to live. (e.g. `terminationGracePeriodSeconds`, `rolloutStrategy`, `evictionPolicy`)
 * 👎 Introduces redundancy for cluster admins that use the same `Disruption` settings for every `NodePool`.
 If a user wanted to change a parallelism throughout their cluster, they’d need to persist the same value for all known resources.
 This means users cannot set a cluster-scoped Node Disruption Budget.

-## API Alternatives Explored

 ### New Custom Resource

 Adding a new Custom Resource would require adding an additional `Selector` Field which references a set of nodes with a label set.
 It would have the same fields as the `Budget` spec above.
+This enables users to select a set of nodes by a label selector, allowing each `Budget` to refer to any node in the cluster, regardless of the owning `NodePool`.

 #### Pros + Cons